turtle2007/ff/_posts/2018-12-21-Crossmodal-Paradox.md

 ## Method, Results and Implications for Design

-If you are interested in knowing the discoveries and contributions of this project, you can read the published paper from [here](https://scholar.google.co.uk/citations?user=IHMO_z0AAAAJ&hl=en&oi=ao).
+If you are interested in knowing the discoveries and contributions of this project, you can read the published paper [here (preprinting)]({{site.baseurl}}/assets/files/JMUI_accepted.pdf).

 Title: Exploring crossmodal perceptual enhancement and integration in a sequence reproducing task with cognitive priming